A wine collection starts the moment you buy a bottle and do not open it tonight.

 The long view

 Start with twelve bottles.
-Store them properly.
-Drink them with attention.
-Replace them with something slightly more interesting.
-Repeat for as long as it brings you pleasure.
+Store them well.
+Drink them.
+Replace them with something a little different.

 Next steps